 Any signs or barriers erected should be done so in accordance with the requirements of Cumbria County Council’s Highways department.
-If you require any further information please contact Cumbria County Council.
+If you require any further information contact the county council.

 If you think that you may require a licence for any aspect for your event, see our Temporary Event Notice Licence and Premises Licence pages.

 We will confirm whether your application has been successful approximately three weeks before the event.
 We will send you a Notice of Road Closure, which must be posted in the streets and surrounding affected areas at least 14 days before the event.

 If you require any further information on Road Closure Orders contact us.